loudest/argus/README.md

 ## Technologies, APIs, and Datasets Utilized

 We made use of:
-- [Flask](http://flask.pocoo.org/) To render local host and video streams
+- [Flask](http://flask.pocoo.org/) to render local host and video streams
-- [OpenCV](http://opencv.org/) For video analysis and facial detection
+- [OpenCV](http://opencv.org/) for video analysis and facial detection
 - [openbr](http://openbiometrics.org/) biometrics markers and using machine learning to improve accuracy
+- [Arduino Uno](https://www.arduino.cc/en/Main/ArduinoBoardUno/) to obtain temperature and humidity data.

 ## How to run our app:

 1. Go into the server/ directory
 2. Run it via: python main.py

+## TO-DO

+1. In camera.py, the function parse_serial_connection() utilizes a COM3 serial connection on a Arduino board.
+The I/O is polling very 60 seconds.
+Due to the design nature of this with Flask, process Threading was not possible to dynamically update the

 Our code is licensed under the [MIT License](LICENSE.md).
 Pull requests will be accepted to this repo, pending review and approval.